jhlagado/ASMOV/README.md

 operator `+` which adds the two operands together.
 The result becomes operand for the `.` operator which prints the sum.

-## Numbers in MINTY
+## Numbers in ASMOV

-MINTY on the Z80 uses 16-bit integers to represent numbers.
-A valid (but not very interesting) MINTY program can be simply a sequence of numbers.
+ASMOV on the Z80 uses 16-bit integers to represent numbers.
+A valid (but not very interesting) ASMOV program can be simply a sequence of numbers.
 Nothing will happen to them though until the program encounters an operator.

-There are two main types of numbers in MINTY: decimal numbers and hexadecimal numbers.
+There are two main types of numbers in ASMOV: decimal numbers and hexadecimal numbers.

 ### Decimal numbers

-Decimal numbers are represented in MINTY in the same way that they are represented in most other programming languages.
+Decimal numbers are represented in ASMOV in the same way that they are represented in most other programming languages.
 For example, the number `12345` is represented as `12345`.
 A negative number is preceded by a `-` as in `-786`.

 ### Hexadecimal numbers

-Hexadecimal numbers are represented in MINTY using the uppercase letters `A` to `F` to represent the digits `10` to `15`.
+Hexadecimal numbers are represented in ASMOV using the uppercase letters `A` to `F` to represent the digits `10` to `15`.
 Hexadecimal numbers are prefixed with a `$`.
 So for example, the hexadecimal number `1F3A` is represented as `$1F3A`.
-Unlike decimal numbers, hexadecimal numbers are assumed to be positive in MINTY.
+Unlike decimal numbers, hexadecimal numbers are assumed to be positive in ASMOV.

 ### Formatting numbers

-MINTY provides commands for formatting hexadecimal and decimal numbers.
+ASMOV provides commands for formatting hexadecimal and decimal numbers.
 The print operator `.` prints numbers in the current base.
 To switch the base to hexadecimal use the command `/hex` before using the `.` operator.
 To switch back to formatting in decimal use the command /dec.